dubrowin/AWS-Reasonable-Account-Defaults/README.md

   - The Lambda goes through all enabled regions other than the primary deployed region and if the Event Bridge forwarding rules are found, does nothing.
 If rules are not found, it creates them.
 This Lambda is scheduled to run regularly (as defined in the parameters) so that it will catch any newly enabled regions.

 ## Linked Accounts and AWS Organizations
-If you are deploying on a linked account (a member of an AWS Organization, formerly called a child account) and your AWS Organization is using Service Control Policies (SCPs) and they have implemented the general example *Deny access to AWS based on the requested AWS Region* from the AWS Documentation, then you will need to add some Actions to the **NotAction** group.
+If you are deploying on a linked account (a member of an AWS Organization, formerly called a child account) and your AWS Organization is using Service Control Policies (SCPs) and they have implemented the general example *Deny access to AWS based on the requested AWS Region* from the [AWS Documentation](https://docs.aws.amazon.com/organizations/latest/userguide/orgs_manage_policies_scps_examples_general.html#example-scp-deny-region), then you will need to add some Actions to the **NotAction** group.
+If you only have 1 account and are not part of an AWS Organization, then you can ignore this part.

 - "cloudtrail:*",
 - "events:ListRules*",